diwu1990/uSystolic-Sim/README.md

 ### 2. Cycle-accurate trace generation
 Assuming no stalls in the computing kernels, *uSystolic-Sim* generates __cycle-accurate__ SRAM traces and approximate DRAM traces.

-### 3. Multi-cycle MAC execution
+### 3. Computing scheme-aware, multi-cycle MAC operation
 *uSystolic-Sim* offers per GEMM level configuration for MAC operations.
-The cycle count for a MAC operation is determined by the computing scheme in the kernels.
-For exmaple, with N-bit binary source data, unary computing, bit-seral and bit-parallel binary computing will spend 2^N, N and 1 cycles for one MAC operations, respectively.
+The maximum cycle count for a MAC operation is related to the computing scheme in the kernels.
+For exmaple, with N-bit binary source data, unary computing, bit-seral and bit-parallel binary computing will spend at most 2^N, N and 1 cycles for one MAC operations, respectively.

 ### 4. Varying-bitwidth data
-*uSystolic-Sim* provides per GEMM level configuration for the data bitwidth, and the bitwidth is N can be arbitrary, as required by the target application.
+*uSystolic-Sim* provides per GEMM level configuration for the data bitwidth.
+The data bitwidth can be arbitrary, as required by the target application, and will ultimately influence the power and energy consumption.
+Note that *uSystolic-Sim* focuses on the performance and efficiency, while ignoring the influence of data bitwidth on accuracy.

 ## Workflow
 ### 1. Architecture simulation - [archSim](https://github.com/diwu1990/uSystolic-Sim/blob/main/archSim/README.md)